The Stetson Mansion

 Cowboys were Stetson's first market.
 The myth of the cowboy extended his market.
 Philadelphian Owen Wister consolidated his oral stories told at the Philadelphia Club at 13th and Walnut and published The Virginian in 1902.
 Book covers always included the white Stetson hat on this laconic but heroic figure.
 An actor from Pennsylvania, Tom Mix, starred in 291 cowboy movies from 1909 to 1935, always the hero, always in a Stetson.
 Stetsons were sold to the United States Army as well as overseas militaries.
 Stetson production peaked in 1917 at 3.7 million hats thanks to contracts with multiple governments.
 His was the largest hat factory in the world, with 5,500 employees.

 In addition, Stetson made women's hats and men's fedoras, the latter becoming quite popular in the last two decades of the nineteenth century.
 His net profit margins were 32 percent of sales by 1906, the year of Stetson's death.
+Here is an outside link to the 1911 hat catalog.

 Silent film actor Tom Mix in 1925, wearing a Stetson.
 White, of course.